royalboe/alx-airbnb-database/normalization.md

 ## ✅ First Normal Form (1NF)

-> Ensure all attributes are atomic (indivisible) and there are no repeating groups.
+> I ensured all attributes are atomic (indivisible) and there are no repeating groups.

 - All columns store atomic values (e.g., `first_name`, `email`, `city`).
 - Multi-valued fields (e.g., a user speaking multiple languages or a property having many categories) were removed and replaced with **junction tables**: